yangc95/Leo/README.md

 ### Map and Sprite graphics

 * All art made pixel-by-pixel with [Pixilart](https://www.pixilart.com/yangc/gallery) and [inspiration](https://pixelsandthings.tumblr.com/post/19705585946/darokin-pixel-art-mini-meow-animated-gif)

-In addition, this project will include
+In addition, this project will include:

-  * a beautiful pixel map
+  * A beautiful pixel map
-  * and beautiful pixel animals
+  * Beautiful pixel animals

-###

-Add screen capture here
+All made from scratch.